 New York Dawg Pound - Overland Park, Kansas

 New York Dawg Pound in Overland Park, Kansas was opened at the beginning of 2011 by former employees of P B & J Restaurants - Will Brown and Sal Frustaci.
-Thanks to word of mouth and the social media, it has rapidly developed a following and is already quite popular.
+Thanks to word of mouth and the social media, it rapidly developed a following and is already quite popular.
+Will bought out his partner in 2013, but other than experimenting with new specialty dogs and a slight increase in some prices, the restaurant is unchanged/

 The Dawg Pound menu is on a large board and you place your order at the counter.
 The menu is fairly complex and could be intimidating, but the staff are good at explaining the options and making customers feel comfortable while they are trying to decipher the menu..